 How Good is the Execution Speed on TradingView?

-Since TradingView itself doesn’t execute trades, but rather your broker handles the actual trade execution, the speed of execution you experience will depend on your chosen broker.
+Since TradingView itself doesn’t execute trades but handles the actual trade execution, the speed of execution you experience will depend on your chosen broker.

-To some extent, execution speeds can also be impacted by market volatility and the order type, which is why it’s crucial to opt for a broker such as those on this list that are known as low-latency brokerages with a commitment to speedy execution.
+Execution speeds can also be impacted by market volatility and the order type to some extent, which is why it’s crucial to opt for a broker such as those on this list, which are known as low-latency brokerages with a commitment to speedy execution.

-What Are Important Things to Consider when Choosing a TradingView Broker?
+What Are the Important Things to Consider when Choosing a TradingView Broker?

-Known as an outstanding charting tool, first prize goes to low-latency brokers that will give you more than just TradingView Basic for free.
+Known as an outstanding charting tool, the first prize goes to low-latency brokers that offer more features than TradingView Basic for free.

-The quality of integration between TradingView and supported brokers is consistent, so you’re left with looking at the broker’s available assets and trading costs, as well as (very importantly) the broker’s known execution speed.
+The quality of integration between TradingView and supported brokers is consistent, allowing you to examine the broker’s available assets, trading costs, and (very importantly) its known execution speed.

 When choosing between TradingView broker options, consider these factors: